Henry Harris’s cuisine recalls the fine traditions of French bourgeois cooking with affection and generosity.

 In 2002, Henry left Harvey Nichols and opened Racine, not far from the front doors of the lofty department store.
 Over the next thirteen years, Henry would exercise his right to cook the food he truly loved – bistro classics like filet au poivre, rabbit with mustard sauce and bacon, beef carbonnade and creme caramel – dishes that would make Racine into London's primo destination for French provincial cooking.
 He was described by Tim Hayward of The Guardian as, 'the best French chef with the decency to be British'.

 Rising rents in Knightsbridge forced Henry to leave Racine in 2013, but he appreciated the chance to take a break after nearly thirty years in the kitchen.
-A few consultancy gigs came and went, and Henry eventually made contact with the Harcourt Inns group, responsible for renovating a number of old pubs across the city.
-Today, Henry is chef director of Harcourt Inns, and responsible for the menus at four London gastropubs – The Hero of Maida in Maida Vale, The Coach in Clerkenwell, The Three Cranes in Farringdon and The Crown in Chiswick, where his bistro cookery fits perfectly with the homely-but-delicious gastropub vibe.
+A few consultancy gigs came and went, and Henry made contact with the Harcourt Inns group.
+He became chef director there, responsible for the menus at four London gastropubs – The Hero of Maida in Maida Vale, The Coach in Clerkenwell, The Three Cranes in Farringdon and The Crown in Chiswick – but left the business in 2020.